 This page is under development.
 If you have ideas for sources of data on skills held by residents and workers in the district then we'd be very interested to hear from you.

-More detail is available from the survey by looking at internet usage across West Yorkshire as a whole, and this shows that the proportion of people who have never used the internet has fallen markedly over the past seven years (see chart below).
+More detail is available from the survey by looking at internet usage across West Yorkshire as a whole, and this shows that the proportion of people who have never used the internet has fallen markedly over the past 10 years (see chart below).

 People in West Yorkshire who have never used the internet.
 Source: ONS.

 In 2011, all households were given the option of completing their Census forms online, and across Wakefield District 17.2% chose this option.
 This was very similar to the regional average (17.0%) and only slightly lower than the rate seen across England as a whole (19.0%).
 There was variation within the district, with the highest rates of online returns coming from households in Fairway Village, Normanton (24.6%) and College Grove, Wakefield (23.9%) - two quite different types of neighbourhood; and the lowest rates of online returns coming from Carleton Park, Pontefract (10.6%) and parts of Ryhill and Havercroft (10.9%).
 While this variation indicates that digital skills and usage may be more common among younger, higher income neighbourhoods, other factors - such as the potential for web page translation - may make digital transactions more attractive to certain population groups (e.g. ethnic minority groups or people with a visual impairment).